katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 to all the app servers in the test environment, use the following command::

-  ansible-playbook -i inventory_test -l appservers site.yml
+  assible-playbook -i inventory_test -l appservers site.yml

 .. _inventory_setup-per_function: